Amourspirit/python_ooo_dev_tools/docs/odev/preface.rst

 .. image:: https://user-images.githubusercontent.com/4193389/177222844-cf92599a-2fca-4d67-931b-e237f04a3817.png
     :alt: Header Image

-Star Basic is the native language of Star Office which has been incorporated by Open Office and Libre Office.
+Star Basic is the native language of Star Office which has been incorporated by OpenOffice and LibreOffice.
 This means that all other supported languages must negotiate a basic bridge.

 This `comment <https://stackoverflow.com/a/64517979/>`_ from Dan Dascalescu offers a challenge to the community: